nicholasquisler/BioDiversity/README.md

 ## About

-- This is a quick project where I analyzed, prepared, and ploted data in python in order to answer questions in a meaningful way about the life expectancy and GDP of six countries.
+- This project uses python modules Pandas, Matplotlib, Seaborn, and SciPy to understand characteristics and correlations about species and their conservation status, and their relationship to the national parks.

 ## Collaborators